soundaryamrgn09/soundaryamrgn09/README.md

 ## Aspiring Java Full Stack Developer

-I'm a developer focused on building web applications using **Java, Spring Boot, HTML, CSS, JavaScript, and MySQL**.
+I'm a developer passionate about building web applications using **Java, Spring Boot, HTML, CSS, JavaScript, and MySQL**.
-Currently based in **Chennai, India 🇮🇳** and actively looking for **internship & fresher opportunities** in software development.
+Currently pursuing my degree at **Vels University** and actively looking for **internship & fresher opportunities** in software development.
-I enjoy working on ideas ranging from **e-commerce platforms** to **travel apps and ML-based systems**.
+I love coding, solving real-world problems, and working on live projects — with a goal to become a skilled **Java Full Stack Developer** 🚀.

 ---